File crypto_config.h

 MBEDTLS_MD_C

-Enable the generic layer for message digest (hashing) and HMAC.
+Enable the generic layer for message digest (hashing).

 Uncomment to enable generic message digest wrappers.